Nordstrom/ssh_exporter/README.md

 The ssh exporter is a [Prometheus exporter][prom-exporter] developed by [Nordstorm][nord-gh] for running ssh commands on remote hosts and collecting statistics about the output of those commands.

+## Use with caution

-*This tool was built for very specific use-cases when the snmp_exporter, node_exporter, and the Prometheus pushgateway couldn't cut it.*
+*This tool was built for very specific edge case applications where you need to quickly get the results of some existing test script into Prometheus and existing exporters are not flexible enough.*
 *Before deciding to use this exporter, consider using a more specialized exporter insted.*

-*For more about this, check out the [Use with caution][caution] section of this README.*
+Any time you're executing arbitrary code on a host you should be careful.

+Double check that your commands are not liable to crash your systems, especially considering that **the commands will be run in parallel ssh connections**.

 ## Usage